pyscript/MicroPyScript/README.md

   immediately after the plugin's `configure` function is called.
 * `py-plugin-started` - Dispatched immediately after a plugin's `start` function is called.
 The event contains a reference to the started plugin.
-* `py-runtime-ready` - causes each plugin's `onRuntimeReady` function to be called.
+* `py-interpreter-ready` - causes each plugin's `onInterpreterReady` function to be called.

-If a plugin is registered *after* the runtime is ready, all three functions are immediately called in the expected sequence, one after the other.
+If a plugin is registered *after* the interpreter is ready, all three functions are immediately called in the expected sequence, one after the other.

 The recommended way to create and register plugins is: